jasperkuperus/gcs-fuse-sync/README.md

 **WARNING**: This implementation only loads the data from GCS the first time.
 All changes you do locally are synced back to GCS, but changes coming from GCS won't be picked up.

+**WARNING**: Use this at your own risk.
+Due to faulty usage, you could overwrite contents in your GCS bucket.
+Always make a backup of your bucket before deploying this.

 ## Background

 Google Cloud Storage buckets can not be easily mounted in Kubernetes Pods.
 There are some solutions floating around with [postStart and preStop hooks](https://github.com/maciekrb/gcs-fuse-sample).
 But before you can use that, you will need the [gcsfuse](https://cloud.google.com/storage/docs/gcs-fuse) installed in your container.
 If you want to mount a volume to a 3rd party container, this is not possible unless you're willing to create your own container.